Staatsolie Maatschappij Suriname: Oil extraction history

 In 1965 oil was discovered in Calcutta, Saramacca.
 On 13 December 1980, Staatsolie was established to manage Suriname's own oil industry instead of selling the oil fields to multi-nationals cooperations.
-On 25 November 1982, first drilling started in Tambaredjo.
+On 25 November 1982, the first drilling started in Tambaredjo.
 In 1988 the first crude oil was exported to Trinidad and Tobago.
-In February 1995 Staatsolie built a refinery.
+In February 1995 Staatsolie signed a US$36 million loan contract with Dutch bank ABN-AMRO and Swiss bank EFAG to help build a refinery.
+ABB Lummus Global was commissioned to build the refinery.
+By 1997 the refinery was officially operational and producing about 8,000 barrels of oil a day.
+In June of 1998, the Managing Director Eddie Jharap was fired for refusing to sell Staatsolie to Korean conglomerate and automobile manufacturer Daewoo.
+After a court case, the release of Jharap from the company was ruled unfair and was reversed.